arswalid/spack-configs/INSTALL.md

 ## General information

-For a list of packages available in spack see the following website: https://spack.readthedocs.io/en/latest/package_list.html#package-list
+For a list of packages available in Spack see the following website: https://spack.readthedocs.io/en/latest/package_list.html#package-list

-It is important to know the variants of each spack package.
+It is important to know the variants of each Spack package.
 We can see variants of package by using `spack info <package>`. an example of this command with netcdf-c is demonstrated below.